APinchofDill/mkdocs-image-gallery-plugin/README.md

 `pip install mkdocs-glightbox`

+### MkDocs Serve Compatibility

+When using `mkdocs serve` with `separate_category_pages: true`, the plugin avoids regenerating category pages if they already exist.
+This prevents endless rebuild loops that could occur when the file watcher detects newly generated files.

 ## Server URLs

 Offline plugin causes .html in the gallery urls.
 This plugin supports both server urls and offline urls.